Sherlock V2

 Who should get coverage?

-I already got an audit.
+I already got an audit from someone else.
 Can I get coverage with Sherlock?
-Unfortunately Sherlock requires protocols to conduct a Sherlock contest audit for the opportunity to qualify for coverage.
+Unfortunately, Sherlock requires protocols to conduct a Sherlock audit contest for the opportunity to qualify for coverage.